-We've seen an increase in water use recently, with both the warm weather and people spending more time at home, using more water.
+We've seen an increase in water usage recently, with both the warm weather and people spending more time at home.

-There’s plenty of ways to enjoy the sunshine and water this summer and with small changes, we encourage you to help save water, making a big different to our valuable natural resource.
+There are lots of ways to enjoy the sunshine and water this summer and with small changes, we encourage you to help save water, making a big difference to our valuable natural resource.
 Every drop counts!

 This means there’s been more handwashing, cooking and cleaning in our houses and paddling pools and hosepipe use in our gardens.
 With the warm weather, all of us also want to stay cool.
 Many of us aren’t travelling abroad this summer so there’s more of us using water at home too.